MAGA Channel OAN Goes Wild on ‘Marxist’ Verizon for Dropping Network

 “We made multiple offers to try and come to an agreement and Verizon not only refused to budge, but they cut off negotiations prematurely.
 They'd already made their decision, because Verizon, like many radical Marxist corporations, has proven that it's more interested in discriminating against independent voices than being a diversity leader,” Sharp continued.
 “If our messaging, if our philosophy doesn't align with theirs, then Verizon is happy to censor us and shut us down.
 It's that simple.”

-Sharp, who has previously called for executions over so-called “election fraud,” then spent several minutes haranguing over Verizon’s “Marxist agenda” and the “hatred and vitriol” that the left directs at OAN.
+Sharp, who has previously called for executions over so-called “election fraud,” then spent several minutes decrying what he characterized as Verizon’s “Marxist agenda” and the “hatred and vitriol” that the left directs at OAN.

 “Even members of Congress and the commander-in-thief himself, Joe Biden—members at the highest levels of our own government—are trying to censor and silence us,” he exclaimed.